micmejia/bible-dump/NKJV/1 John/1 John 5.md

 This is He who came by water and blood--Jesus Christ; not only by water, but by water and blood.
 And it is the Spirit who bears witness, because the Spirit is truth.

 ###### 7
-For there are three that bear witness [^b]in heaven: the Father, the Word, and the Holy Spirit; and these three are one.
+For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.

 ###### 8
 And there are three that bear witness on earth: the Spirit, the water, and the blood; and these three agree as one.

 ###### 9
-If we receive the witness of men, the witness of God is greater; for this is the witness of [^c]God which He has testified of His Son.
+If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.

 ###### 10
 He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.